Where do I locate motherboard sound drivers?

 Motherboard chipset drivers

-Reinstalling the motherboard chipset drivers will usually resolve this issue.
+Reinstalling the motherboard chipset drivers will resolve this issue.
 If your computer came with a Motherboard CD, install the chipset drivers from the CD and the sound drivers if also available on the CD.

 Sound card drivers